IELTS Essay Topics with sample answer.

-Many experts are predicting that in the next 50 years about one third of the people in developed countries will be elderly generation.
-For a number of reasons, the aging population and scarcity of working class population will become a serious problem for those countries.
-Firstly, they will face lack of productive people problem which is important for economic development.
-With the shortage of productive laborers and professionals, it will be difficult for them to boost the economic sector, as factories will face difficulties in recruiting productive workers.
+Many experts are predicting that in the next 50 years about one-third of the people in developed countries will be the elderly generation.
+For a number of reasons, the ageing population and scarcity of working class population will become a serious problem for those countries.
+Firstly, they will face a lack of productive people problem which is important for economic development.
+With the shortage of productive labourers and professionals, it will be difficult for them to boost the economic sector, as factories will face difficulties in recruiting productive workers.
 Secondly, as the number of the senior people will be increasing each year, it means that the government will be spending more.
 The government will need additional funds for their pension plan, retirement house and medication facilities.
 Consequently, the government might increase the tax rate which will become a burden for the young generation.

-In conclusion, many people are predicting that most developed countries will face aging problem in the future.
-It is obvious that the aging problem might become a serious treat for them, especially in their economic sectors and in social formation.
+In conclusion, many people are predicting that most developed countries will face ageing problem in the future.
+It is obvious that the ageing problem might become a serious treat for them, especially in their economic sectors and in the social formation.
 However, there are some solutions that governments could consider, and some of them are by persuading their people to have more children in the young age and accepting qualified immigrants from other countries.

 [by Darwin Lesmana]